How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The Department of Biomedical Engineering, a dual-school department, is seeking an experienced Research Administrator to join their Office of Research Administration.
-This office of five team members is responsible for all pre and post award research administration support.
-While this position is intended to provide both pre and post award support, a strong candidate with experience in only pre or post will be considered.
-Please note, this position maybe offered as an underfill at the Intermediate level if the preferred candidate is lacking sufficient experience to be considered for the Senior title.
+UM-Flint is seeking an experienced Research Administrator to join the Office of Research of and Economic Development.
+This office is responsible for all pre and post award research administration support.
+Please note, this position may be offered as an underfill at the Intermediate level if the preferred candidate is lacks the necessary experience to be considered for the Senior title.

 The department is committed to providing a positive team environment that is supportive of staff and their needs.
-The research office focuses on providing a high level of customer service and enjoys working with some of the nicest faculty on campus.
-Hybrid and remote work options will be determined based on each individual’s needs and preferences.
+The research office focuses on providing a high level of customer service and enjoys working with faculty across all schools and colleges on campus.
+Hybrid and remote work options are available, based on the candidate’s preferences and departmental need, and can include up to 80% remote schedule.

 Pre-award duties including preparing budgets, grant applications, proposals, and unfunded agreements ensuring agency and university guidelines and timelines are met.
 Provide a high level of customer service to faculty and colleagues across campus and other partner institutions.
 Interpret regulations and sponsor guidelines of funding.

 Send faculty regular financial summaries or balance reports.
 Prepare financial reports for sponsors as needed.
-Serve as a liaison with Department, CoE Dean's office and Sponsored Programs.
+Serve as a liaison with Departments, Dean's Offices and ORSP in Ann Arbor.

-- Bachelor's degree in Accounting or related field plus 2-5 years of grant award activity experience.
+- Bachelor's degree in a relevant field, plus 5 or more years of progressive grant and contract experience.

 - Ability to work independently; excellent interpersonal skills; excellent verbal and written communication skills; proofreading and editing skills; ability to work effectively and diplomatically with faculty, staff, and students under a variety of circumstances.